acmsigsoft/EmpiricalStandards/Standards/GeneralStandard.md

 -   Cross paradigmatic criticism (e.g. attacking an interpretivist study for not conforming to positivist norms).

+-   Requesting additional analysis not directly related to a study's purpose or research question, leading to results poorly linked to the article’s narrative.

 -   Using sub-reviewers when the venue does not explicitly allow it.

 -   Using the review to promote the reviewer\'s own views, theories,